 Since we live in a computer-driven society, you're probably not surprised to hear that your creditworthiness boils down to one number.

 All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

 The three reporting agencies use slightly different formulas to build a credit score.
 The original FICO score was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary, all of the agencies use the following to determine a credit score:
+While these methods vary, all of the agencies use the following to determine a score:

 Raising your credit score

-Curious about your credit score?
-Give us a call: (303) 862-7760.
+Want to know more about credit scores?
+Give us a call at (303) 862-7760.